 Tenants of private landlords (those that are not federally subsidized) are not protected against discriminatory evictions by the Violence Against Women Act (VAWA).
 But, they are protected by state and federal fair housing laws which say you cannot discriminate against someone regarding their housing because of their race, color, sex (gender), religion, national origin, or familial status (having minor children), whether or not it is intentional.
 And, there are some cases which have found that when a landlord discriminates against victims of domestic violence, this might be the same as discriminating based on sex, because domestic violence impacts women far more often than men.
-You can raise a fair housing discrimination in state or federal court.
+You can raise a fair housing violation as a defense and counterclaim when they are trying to evict you, or sue the landlord for housing discrimination in state or federal court.
 A victim of housing discrimination can also file a discrimination charge with the Ohio Civil Rights Commission (OCRC) or the federal Department of Housing and Urban Development (HUD).
 Your community may also have a Fair Housing Center that can help; see: http://portal.hud.gov/hudportal/HUD?src=/states/ohio/working/fheo/fhagencies